kumu/docs/overview/view-editors.md

 ### Existing decorations

-If you have already one or more decorations to your map, the Basic Editor will show those existing decorations underneath the **MORE OPTION** link.
+If you have already one or more decorations to your map, the Basic Editor will show those existing decorations underneath the **MORE OPTIONS** link.
+They'll be listed in chronological order from top to bottom (the most recently created decoration rules will be at the bottom of the list).

 ![Existing decorations](/images/basic-editor-existing-decorations.png)